Does Mold in the Basement Affect Upstairs?

 As long as you deal with it quickly, you don’t need to start panicking.
 However, mold can cause health conditions, or exacerbate pre-existing conditions.

-If you have mold in the basement it’s a sign of poor ventilation, and possibly water leaks.
+If you have mold in your basement it’s a sign of poor ventilation, and possibly water leaks.
 These are problems that need to be fixed, as they’re unlikely to be only affecting the basement.
 If there’s mold in your basement it’s possible for mold to be growing elsewhere in your house.

-A rarely visited basement is generally being used for storage.
+A rarely visited basement is generally used for storage.
 If you keep important documents, old furniture, or precious keepsakes in a moldy basement, they can become damaged.

 It may seem like leaving the mold alone isn’t causing any harm, but down the line you’ll find things you thought were kept safe have become infected.